This course is the next step in the accident reconstruction training program after completing the At-Scene Collision

 Advanced Technical Accident Investigation consists of the following topics:

 Diagramming of critical scenes Linear perimeter measurement system for damaged vehicles Crush damage analysis Vehicle dynamics Occupant kinematics Time and distance analysis in accident investigations Advanced airborne equations Conservation of linear momentum Introduction to Automobile vs. Pedestrian collision analysis Vehicle system failures

 This course is designed for the police officer or engineer that is consistently handling critical collisions and the analysis of those collisions.
 There is substantial course work and projects to reinforce instruction.
 Students should be well versed in scientific calculator usage.

-Advanced Technical Accident Investigation is a prerequisite for Traffic Accident Reconstruction (Level III).
+Advanced Technical Collision Investigation is a prerequisite for Traffic Collision Reconstruction (Level III).